osmcode/osmcode.github.io/_opl_file_format/03_encoding.md

 number of digits in the hex code is not fixed, but must be between 1 and 6, because all Unicode code points can be expressed in not more than 6 hex digits.

+Do not use two percent characters directly after another `%%`, the result is currently not defined.

 Any code reading OPL files has to cope with encoded and non-encoded characters (except that characters used in the OPL file with special meaning will always be encoded).